How to Build a Button

 In React this is typically what context is used for.

-Here's how we'd solve for size using context in plain-old React, while still keeping the composable API:
+Here's how we'd solve for size using context in plain-old React, while still keeping the compound API:

 import { createContext } from 'react'